archanpatkar/Bhaskara/README.md

     * Method invocation
 * Concurrency
     * `go` syntax supported (internally uses a custom thread pool)
+    * `go` returns an Async Future/Promise which is fulfilled with the return value of routine which was executed by the thread
+    * Syntactic support using `then`(sugar created over the promise returned) for chaining of continuation/lambda after `go` expression.

 ## Under implementation
 > This also includes long term goals